maddenp/iotaa/README.md

     yield steeping_tea(cupdir)
 ```

 Here, the asset being `yield`ed is abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
 (The observant reader will note that 10 seconds is insufficient, though useful for a demo.
 Try 3 minutes for black tea.)
-The path to the `water` file is located by calling `ids()` on the return value of `steeping_tea()` and taking the item with key `water`.
+The path to the `water` file is located by calling `ref()` on the return value of `steeping_tea()` and taking the item with key `water`.
 (Because `ingredient()` `yield`s its assets as `{fn: asset(path, path.exists)}`, where `fn` if the filename, e.g. `tea`, `water`, `sugar`.)
 If the water was poured long enough ago, `steeped_tea` is ready; if not, it should be during some future execution of this workflow.
 The function finally `yield`s the `steeping_tea` task it requires.
 There are no post-`yield` statements, because there's nothing this task can do to make its asset (time passed) ready.
 It can only wait.

 The `steeping_tea()` and `tea_bad()` functions are again straightforward `@task`s, leveraging the `ingredient()` helper: